Csjg2002/Aathma/README.md

 It was made for a live brief.

-I was the solo programmer on this project.
+I was the solo programmer for this project.

 <br />